Discovery Days 2017

 Bacterial cities and bladder cancer, skin diseases and street citizenship, flatscreen technology and fitness in cyberspace – just some of the subjects to be explored at the University of Dundee’s annual Discovery Days event next week.

-The University’s research, teaching and wider impact achievements will be celebrated at Discovery Days 2015 on Thursday 8th and Friday 9th January at the Dalhousie Building.
-Fourteen newly appointed Professors will each talk for 15 minutes about their area of work as will teachers and students who have been recognised for their innovative approach to the learning experience.
+Discovery Days 2017 takes place on Friday 13th January at the Dalhousie Building.
+Eight newly appointed Professors will each talk for 15 minutes about their area of research, as will award-winning teachers and students whose approach to entrepreneurialism has been recognised.

-Discovery Days 2015 takes place at the Dalhousie Building, Old Hawkhill over six sessions on Thursday 8th and Friday 9th January.
+Discovery Days 2017 takes place at the Dalhousie Building, Old Hawkhill on Friday 13th January.
 Members of the public are invited to attend as many or as few sessions as they wish, and will have the opportunity to ask the speakers’ questions about their work.